ronrest/sosi_api/docs/status_handlers.md

 # Status Handlers

-Status handlers are functions that allow for custom behaviour when a reponse is received with a particular HTTP response code (eg. `404`).
+Status handlers are functions that allow custom behaviour for responses with different HTTP response codes (eg. `404`).

 ## Argument Signature

-All status handler functions should have the following arguments signature:
+All status handler functions you create should have the following arguments signature:

 ```python
 def handle_something(response, msg=None, **kwargs):